Buy American Act

-Many factors such as temperature, air circulation, depth of penetration, moisture content, mildew and mold can affect the performance of the treatment.
+Many factors such as humidity, air circulation, depth of penetration, moisture content, mildew and mold affects the performance of the treatment.
 Therefore, the protection period can vary.
 Testing and experience from our technical experts will help you determine the solution for your treatment.

 - How to Specify Treated Wood

-We sponsor AIA Course Number: VIA06C, "Fire Retardant Treated Wood for Commercial and Residential Structures."
+1. AIA Course Number: VIA06C, "Fire Retardant Treated Wood for Commercial and Residential Structures"